-Please outline how the proposed research aligns with one or more of the Irish Cancer Society research themes (Section 1.3).
-Please note, if the proposed research project does not align with the strategic goals of the society it will not be eligible for funding (250 words max).
+Please outline how the proposed research aligns with one or more of the Irish Cancer Society research themes (Section 1.3 a, b and/or d).
+Please note- if the proposed research project does not align with the strategic goals of the Society, it will not be eligible for funding (250 words max).